I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Instead of a peaceful wildlife encounter, you’re swimming in a small area with multiple boats, divers, and snorkelers all trying to see 1-2 animals.
 The snorkelers especially were splashing and chasing the animal from above while us divers just 5-6 meters below were encouraged to follow the dugong across the reef as it clearly displayed avoidance behavior.

-Sounds great, right?
+Sounds well-regulated, right?

 As a former marine mammal behaviorist, I can tell you the dugong was exhibiting clear avoidance behavior.
 Literally, trying to avoid us.
 It was swimming away and the dive master led us after it.
 To me, that’s the definition of harassment.
 When the snorkelers left we had ~3 minutes of peace with the dugong where it actually did approach us, but the experience give me the ick from the beginning.

-The UN Environment Programme (UNEP) & UNWTO define sustainable tourism (including ecotourism) as “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”
+The UN Environment Programme define sustainable tourism (including ecotourism) as “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”
 UNEP & UNWTO, 2005 – Making Tourism More Sustainable: A Guide for Policy Makers

 If you were looking for to go scuba diving with dugongs in Coron and are disappointed now, don’t worry!
 There are so many other places where you can find sustainable dugong encounters, and likely at a better price.
 The price per diver in Coron to dive with dugongs was ₱10,000 per person, just for 1 dugong dive and 1 reef dive.
 That’s $175 per person!
 Ouch.